Florence, Italy

 When we asked people about industries and career opportunities in Florence, they reponded:

 "Foreigners often find work in Florence in the hospitality industry, such as working in hotels, restaurants, and bars.
 Other popular jobs for foreigners include teaching English, working in retail, and providing tour guide services.
-Additionally, many foreigners find work in the art and fashion industries, as Florence is known for its rich cultural heritage," wrote a member in Florence.
+Additionally, many foreigners find work in the art and fashion industries, as Florence is known for its rich cultural heritage," remarked one expat who made the move to Florence.

 What is life like in Florence?